MI-AFP/tutorials/tutorials/02_functions-types.md

 city (Person _ _ _ x) = x
 ```

 Not very nice, right?!
 And we have just 4 attributes of a person.
-Luckily there is syntactic sugar which make it easier for us called record:
+Luckily there is syntactic sugar which makes it easier for us called record:

 ```haskell
 data Gender = Male | Female